nus-cs2103-AY2122S2/ip/docs/README.md

 Noted.
 I've removed this task:
   [T][] homework
 ```
-The 1st task in the list (which is a todo task with description 'homework' in this case) is now deleted from the list.
+The 1st task in the list (which is a todo task with description `homework` in this case) is now deleted from the list.

 ### `marking` or `unmarking` - Marks or unmarks the task in the list

 To mark a task as done:

-1. type in 'mark (index)' where index is the index number of the task in the list.
+1. type in `mark (index)` where index is the index number of the task in the list.

 2. Hit 'Enter' or click the send button.